alirezabj/Part2-Exercise4/README.md

 public Ticket(String type, double price, long validityDuration);

 /**
- * Checks if the ticket is still valid.
+ * Checks if the ticket is still valid
- * @return True if the ticket is valid; false otherwise.
+ * @return True if the ticket is valid, otherwise return false
  * @.pre true
  * @.post RESULT == (System.currentTimeMillis() <= expiration)
  */
 public boolean isValid();

 /**
- * Returns the price of the ticket.
+ * Returns the price of the ticket
- * @return The ticket price.
+ * @return The ticket price
  * @.pre true
  * @.post RESULT == price
  */